On this page

 How much do CNA classes cost in Greensboro?

 If you look only at the listed program costs on the websites for CNA classes in Greensboro, you might think there are vast differences in prices.
-That’s because some websites list total program price figures that include all costs associated with the program (i.e., registration fee, books, uniforms and shoes, class supplies, vaccinations, CPR course and certification, state registry exam fee, etc.) while others list the registration fee only.
+That’s because some websites list total program price figures that include all costs associated with the program (i.e., registration fee, books, uniforms and shoes, class supplies, vaccinations, CPR course and certification, state registry exam fee, etc.) while others just list the registration fee.

-Total program price tags for Greensboro CNA programs offered by local community colleges are very similar to one another once you factor in all program costs.
+That being said, total program price tags for Greensboro CNA programs offered by local community colleges are very similar to one another once you factor in all program costs.
 This means CNA students in the Greensboro area can expect a total program cost of $800 to $1,000.
 Below are the current registration fees for three CNA training programs in Greensboro and the surrounding area to give an example of what’s available.

 Where can I get help paying for my CNA classes in Greensboro?

 As the figures above indicate, costs for CNA programs in the Greensboro area are quite reasonable and affordable for most students.
-This is particularly good news since, due to the non-credit nature of most CNA classes, students in these programs are generally not eligible for most financial aid resources like federal student loans.
+This is particularly good news since, due to the non-credit nature of most CNA classes.
+This means students in these programs are generally not eligible for certain financial aid resources like federal student loans.
 Fortunately, though, CNA students may be able to obtain funding help through scholarship and grant programs sponsored by healthcare-related professional associations and the schools offering the CNA classes themselves.
 Contact your CNA program or school’s financial aid office to find out more.
 For additional funding information and advice, visit our CNA scholarships and main financial aid guides.

 How long do CNA classes in Greensboro take to finish?

-How long it takes to complete your CNA program depends on the specific program you choose along with factors like whether you study full-time or part-time or opt for day or evening classes.
+Anywhere from about two to four months.
+The exact amount of time it takes to complete your CNA program depends on the specific program you choose along with factors like whether you study full-time or part-time or opt for day or evening classes.
 Most standard programs require approximately three months to complete.
 Exceptions include Alamance Community College’s 16-week program and Rockingham Community College’s 14-week, three-class-per-week option.
 Full-time, accelerated programs are typically completed in about two months.
 Examples include the 8-week program from Alamance and programs from Forsyth Tech Community College (9 weeks) and Randolph Community College (Summer Session).

 Inside Look at Online CNA Classes in Greensboro